maximemoreillon/esp32_camera_streaming/README.md

-# esp32_camera_streaming
+# ESP32 Camera streaming

-This is basically the CameraWebServer provided with ESP32 boards in the Arduino environment except that it is stripped down from every feature except streaming video.
+This is basically the CameraWebServer provided with ESP32 boards in the Arduino environment except that it is stripped down from every feature except streaming.

+With the memory made available from removing the face recongition feature, OTA updates are now possible.